Gabelbombe/paper-cosfromscratch/README.md

 aws_secret_access_key = PASTE HERE YOUR SECRET KEY
 ```

-Now with your `my_cos_account` profile, you can use it to directly create the AWS resources that are needed to build up the COS.
+Now with your `my_cos_account` profile, you can use it to directly create the AWS resources that are needed to build up the Container Orchestration System.

 #### Tools

-Before we can really start to deploy the COS we'll have to install some essential tools.
+Before we can really start to deploy the Container Orchestration System we'll have to install some essential tools.

 **Terraform:** Is needed to create AWS resources.
 Here version **0.11.11** was used.